choyiny/old.choyiny.github.io/README.md

 Credits
 ------------
-This website's menu uses GetTemplate's Magister theme.
+This website's menu is from GetTemplate's Magister theme.
 You can check it out here: [GetTemplate](http://www.gettemplate.com/).

 Copyright
 ------------